 Use our brain breaks activity cards and signs to create a ‘Brain Break Board’.

-Included in this resource are colored circles that can be stuck on the end of paddle pop sticks.
+Included in this resource are colored circles that can be stuck on the end of craft sticks.
 Use these signs to indicate to your students what activity they will be doing.
-I used our Letter, Number and Punctuation set – Cartoon Green for the heading.
+I used our Letter, Number, and Punctuation set – Cartoon Green for the heading.

 Examples of Activities

-Classmates gather in a circle and toss a beanbag or tennis ball to each other while music plays.
+Classmates gather in a circle and toss a beanbag or soft ball to each other while music plays.
 The player who is holding the ‘hot potato’ when the music stops is out.

 The winner is announced when one player is left.